The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 - The condition needs to be within double quotes.

-Example 2 – How to Count Values in Google Sheets for Transaction Accounts
+Example 2 – How To Count Text Values in Google Sheets for Transaction Accounts

 Suppose you have the transaction data as shown below: